 - HM Revenue & Customs (HMRC) –

 - if all your sources of income are taxed under the Pay As You Earn (PAYE) system, then telling HMRC once should be sufficient in respect of all PAYE sources.
-You can telephone the HMRC's Helpline.
+You can telephone the HMRC helpline.
 Ask them if you are likely to be due a tax repayment and to get on with making it.
-They will probably send you a form P85 to complete or you can download the form from the GOV.UK website;
+They will probably send you a form P85 to complete or you can download the form from GOV.UK;

-- if you normally file a Self Assessment tax return, you should also contact HMRC on the Self Assessment Helpline;
+- if you normally file a Self Assessment tax return, you should complete the residence pages (SA109 Residence, remittance basis, etc.) in the tax return for your year of departure.
+If you have any questions, you Self Assessment helpline;

 - Child benefit –

 - If you claim child benefit contact the child benefit helpline;

 - If you are entitled to the winter fuel payment you may be entitled to continue to receive it – GOV.UK gives more information;

 - UK state pension